sick-appspace-samples/CommandClient/readme.md

 At the end a logout is done on the device.

 ### How To Run

 This sample can be run with the emulator.
 The console is printing the actions and a "successfully finished" at the end.
 A file is created in the private AppData folder (refresh).
 This "backup.sopas" file can be downloaded (e.g. drag and drop from the AppData tab) and opened in SOPAS ET

 ### Topics

-System, Communication, Sample, SICK-AppSpace
+system, communication, sample, sick-appspace